Bryant Compressor Not Starting

 Steps:

-- 1. Listen for compressor: With power on and a call for cooling, listen for a humming or clicking from the compressor.
-A loud hum then click suggests it is trying to start but failing.
+• 1.
+Listen for compressor: With power on and a call for cooling, listen for a humming or clicking from the compressor.
+A loud hum followed by a click suggests it is trying to start but failing.

-- 4. Professional diagnosis: If the compressor still does not start after capacitor/contact checks, a technician must test windings and possibly install a hard-start kit or replace the compressor.
+• 4.
+Professional diagnosis: If the compressor still does not start after capacitor/contactor checks, a technician must test the windings and possibly install a hard-start kit or replace the compressor.

 Advertisements